CraigStuntz/CraigStuntz.github.io/resume.markdown

 </td>
 </tr>
 <td>
+* Implemented a custom Kafka Connect Sink to replicate data from Kafka to segment.io.
+Hosted this on AWS EKS with Helm
+* Wrote Azure Functions in TypeScript to import data from Salesforce to SQL Server Azure
 * Led a team which did a complete rewrite of a major utility's web site and middle tier after two teams had tried and failed
-* Azure and AWS infrastructure with Terraform
+* Azure and AWS infrastructure with Terraform and Ansible
 * Did .NET optimization, and a lot of Java back end development in Spring Boot and vert.x
 * Wrote a SalesForce to Tableau data synchronizer
 * Wrote an Android application and Java server for Village, an employee and customer engagement application
 </td>
 <td class="right">
-C#, Java, JavaScript, MySQL, Scala, SQL Server, Terraform, vert.x
+Ansible, C#, Java, JavaScript, Kafka, Kubernetes, MySQL, Scala, SQL Server, Terraform, TypeScript vert.x
 </td>
 </tr>